-That’s a good thing, but increased revenue can bring increased scrutiny.
-And if you don’t stay on top of your sales tax obligations, you just might find that your state’s tax authorities can wield a pretty mean hammer in their own right.
+That’s a good thing, but increased revenue can bring increased scrutiny from state and local tax officials.
+If you don’t stay on top of your sales tax obligations, you might find tax authorities can wield a pretty mean hammer in their own right.

 That’s why it’s important to understand the impact of tax rules and regulations before you get hit with an audit.
-It’s not easy — sales tax can be confusing, because the law can be different depending on the type of project, where it is and who it’s for.
-And whether you use lump-sum contracts or bill on a time-and-materials basis can make a difference, too.
+It’s not easy — sales tax can be confusing.
+Tax laws can be different depending on the type of project, where it is and who it’s for.
+Whether you use lump-sum contracts or bill on a time-and-materials basis can make a difference, too.

 You know better than anyone that a solid foundation is necessary for success, so we’ve compiled five general tax guidelines to give your business something to build on.

 Tax on construction services

 While several states don’t require construction companies to charge sales tax on their services, some states tax certain projects and not others.

 For example, in Connecticut, construction services for existing industrial, commercial or income-producing real estate is subject to sales tax.
 In other states that tax services, you’ll need to check the laws regarding different property types and the work you perform.

 This is where it gets a little more tricky.
 Construction companies in many states must pay sales tax when they purchase the materials they’ll use for a project,which can actually be a good thing, because depending on the particular project it could mean the markup you charge to your customer won’t be subject to sales tax.